gamer263603/Holic_Bot_V1/README.md

 <a href="https://github.com/nazedev/hitori/pulls?q=is%3Apr+is%3Aclosed"><img title="Pull Request" src="https://img.shields.io/github/issues-pr-closed/nazedev/hitori?label=PullRequest&color=red&style=flat-square"></a>
 </div>

-This script is created by [Nazedev](https://github.com/nazedev) using Node.js and the [WhiskeySocket/Baileys](https://github.com/WhiskeySockets/Baileys) library.
-The script is currently in the development phase (BETA), so there may still be some errors that can be ignored.
-If errors persist even after debugging, please contact the owner for assistance. ~ By Naze
+Dive deep into a world of possibilities with Holic Bot, your ultimate AI assistant.
+This cutting-edge bot is packed with an arsenal of tools designed to simplify your life and boost your productivity.
+It was created using Node.js and the [WhiskeySocket/Baileys](https://github.com/WhiskeySockets/Baileys) library.
+The script is currently in the development phase (BETA), so there may still be some errors that can be ignored.  ~ By GAMER ICE KING

 ## Contributor